rabiddoughnuts/TeamProject7/MeetingMinutes/Week1/Sep05.md

 - Brandon - installing pre-requisites for recieving wenet signal
 - Nathan -
 - Zack - Working on setup for apache https and self signed cert
+- installing wenet sw on pi and setting up ssh on pi's machine.
 ## Agenda Items